MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

-When selected, System logs are sent when the platform executes the following
+When selected, System logs are sent when the Simulator executes the following
 actions: